RongWenYin/improved_blora/README.md

 ![Teaser Image](docs/teaser_blora.png)

-This repository contains the official implementation of the Improved B-LoRAs method, which enables implicit style-content separation of a single input image for various image stylization tasks.
-Improved B-LoRAs leverages the power of Stable Diffusion XL (SDXL) and Low-Rank Adaptation (LoRA) to disentangle the style and content components of an image, facilitating applications such as image style transfer, text-based image stylization, and consistent style generation.
+This repository contains the official implementation of the Improved B-LoRAs method, which enables implicit style separation of a single input image for various image stylization tasks.
+Improved B-LoRAs leverages the power of Stable Diffusion XL (SDXL) and Low-Rank Adaptation (LoRA) to disentangle the style components of an image, facilitating applications such as image style transfer, text-based image stylization, and consistent style generation.

 ## Getting Started